-This crochet wall hanging is made entirely from the Half Square Triangle grannies I shared with you a couple weeks ago, you can check out my tutorial on how to make these HERE if you need to more photo instruction.
+This crochet wall hanging is made entirely from the Half Square Triangle grannies I shared with you a couple of weeks ago, you can check out my photo tutorial on how to make these HERE.

 - #4/Worsted weight Cotton yarn.
 I used Bernat Handicrafter in Off-White, Indigo and French Blue and Lilly Sugar and Cream in Wine

 - Tapestry need for weaving in ends and sewing squares together

 - Wooden Dowel about ½ in diameter trimmed to 14in in length.

 - 1 square = 2.25 in square